PLANT CARE GUIDE

 - Pets!
 We all know pets sometimes get a little friendly with plants, so please make sure you're researching plants before buying them to make sure they are safe in your home.
 We mark plants as pet friendly on our site, but plants are not pet food!
 We recommend you do your best to keep your pets from eating any plants - whether they are marked pet friendly or not.

 Stick your plant in its ideal lighting, sit back, and enjoy!

-- We usually give our plants between ¼ and ½ cup of either weekly or every other week, depending on your plants watering frequency on the plant’s detail page.
+- We usually give our small plants between ¼ and ½ cup of either weekly or every other week, depending on your plants watering frequency on the plant’s detail page.
 We highly recommend using a measuring cup from your kitchen to water your plants until you are comfortable enough to eyeball this amount with a watering can.

 - For plants that don’t like their soil to be completely dry between waterings, you might need to either increase the water amount slightly or just take a spin around the house and water those plants more frequently (maybe every 5 days instead of every 7, for example).

 - IMPORTANT: make sure you read our thoughts and feelings on drainage holes.
 We recommend always letting plants with NO drainage dry out completely between waterings because you don’t have visibility to the bottom of the plant.
 Root rot is not your friend.

 - Super simple pro tip: set a weekly, recurring reminder in your phone to remind you to take a spin around the house and water those babies up!
 (Just remember to skip the plants that need to be watered every other week)